AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Sedimentation_Solution.md

 ### 17:

 How many sedimentation tanks are required to treat the total plant flow?
-Calculate this using the the total plant flow rate and the maximum sed tank flow rate.
+Calculate this using the total plant flow rate and the maximum sed tank flow rate.
 The plant flow rate is the basis of design and the maximum sed tank flow rate is based on the manifold diameter.

 Your answer should be an integer value.